diya-burman/Codalyze/README.md

-# AI CodeX
+# Codalyze

-*AI CodeX* is an intelligent, automated code analysis tool designed to help developers improve their code quality.
+*Codalyze* is an intelligent, automated code analysis tool designed to help developers improve their code quality.
 It leverages AI to detect inefficiencies, enforce best practices, and provide optimization suggestions.

 Whether you're a beginner looking for coding guidance or an experienced developer aiming for cleaner, more efficient code, this tool streamlines the review process with real-time feedback.